Anmolawasthi117/create-my-stack-cli/README.md

-# create-my-stack 🚀
+# @anmol117/@anmol117/@anmol117/stacksmith 🚀

-`create-my-stack` is a simple CLI tool to scaffold fullstack projects with a pre-configured stack.
+`@anmol117/@anmol117/@anmol117/stacksmith` is a simple CLI tool to scaffold fullstack projects with a pre-configured stack.
 It supports frontend, backend, and fullstack templates with options like Redux, TailwindCSS, React Router, and Express.js.

 ## 📦 Features